LedgeDash/unum/docs/runtime.md

 To invoke an unum workflow, invoke the entry function of the workflow.
 Each workflow can only have one entry function.
 The entry function is specified in the `unum-template.yaml` file when defining a workflow and its `unum_config.json` also has a special field (`"Start"`).

 The entry function will create a session context in the intermediary data store for each workflow *invocation*.
+Any subsequent functions of the workflow in that invocation that need to store their return values will write to this context.
+The purpose of the session context is to distinguish outputs by the same function from different invocations.

+The implementation of context depends on the data store.
+For example, if the intermediary data store is s3, this means the entry function will create an unique s3 prefix every time it is invoked.
+Subsequent functions write their return values to this prefix.
+For more details, see the [Intermediary Data Store section](#IntermediaryDataStore).

+*Session context is created lazily*.
+For workflows whose functions never need to store their return values, a session context is never actually created.
+For example, if the intermediary data store is s3, this means that the unique prefix is never created in the bucket.

 ## Entry Function from Step Functions